AnantharamanLab/ViWrap/README.md

 # ViWrap
-A wrapper to identify, bin, classify, and predict host-viral relationship for viruses
+A wrapper to identify, bin, classify, and predict host-viral relationship for viruses [In construction - Sep 2022]